Reisse/uefi-chip8/README.md

 ```
 ## License
 * The "qemu-env" directory contains its own LICENSE file with licensing information, please read it.
+* "gnu-efi" submodule also contains its own license information in `gnu-efi-code/README` file
 * For everything else, see LICENSE.md